WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 04/2025 I will serve as an Area Chair for NeurIPS 2025.

 * 03/2025 Our team is honored to invite Prof. Difan Zou to give an oral presentation on Transformers at Nihonbashi Openspace and online.
 [Event details](https://aip.riken.jp/events/event_181888/)

 * 02/2025 Honored to receive the [KAUST 2025 Rising Star](https://www.kaust.edu.sa/en/news/rising-stars-in-ai-symposium-2025) and [CPAL 2025 Rising Star](https://cpal.cc/rising_stars_guidelines/) awards.